 Lime Lawn Application

-Applying lime correctly is essential to maintaining the safety of people who use the lawn — kids, adults, and pets — and for those who apply the lime to the lawn.
+Applying lime to lawn correctly is essential to maintaining the safety of people who use the lawn — kids, adults, and pets — and for those who apply the lime to the lawn.
 To ensure the safest procedures are followed, use a professional landscaper to apply your lime.

 How to apply lime: